mongodb-developer/laravel-mongodb-tutorial/README.md

 The article mentions several ways to get a Laravel development environment up and running.

+# Preparing the Laravel project to run

+## Dependencies

+In the Laravel project folder, install the Composer dependencies with the command

+`composer install`

 ## .env file

+Laravel uses the .env file for environment-specific configurations, like database credentials, application key, and other settings.
+Create one from the included example file:

+`cp .env.example .env`

 #### Application key